rogowskz/rogowskz.github.io/KsiążkiPrzeczytane.md

 # 2020

-## W trakcie, obecnie wypożyczone z biblioteki:

-- "The Age of Surveillance Capitalism, The Fight foe a Human Future and the New Frontier of Power" / Shoshana Zuboff / -----
--
-- _"Overload!, How Too Much Information is Hazardous to Your Organization" / Jonathan B. Spira / -----
-- _"Happy Money, The Science of Smarter Spending" / Elizabeth Dunn & Michael Norton / -----
--
-## W trakcie, wziąć ponownie z biblioteki:
-- _"Happy Go Money, Spend Smart Save Right & Enjoy Life" / Melissa Leong / ****+
-- _"Fair Play, A Game-Changing Solution for When You Have Too Much to Do (and More Life to Live)" / Eve Rodsky / -----

 ## Własne:
 - _"Solitude" / Anthony Storr_ / -----
 - _"Life At the Extremes, the science of survival" / Frances Ashcroft_ / -----

-## Ukończone:

 - _"Happy Money, The Japanese Art of Making Peace with Your Money" / Ken Honda / ***
 - "The Antidote, Happiness for People Who Can't Stand Positive Thinking" / Oliver Burkeman / ****